Impact

 The Maasai Stoves & Solar Project has a powerful impact on health, economic well-being, women’s empowerment, climate change adaptation in the rain-based economy, and on the quality of life for the people.

-From the onset, this has meant better health for women and their children.
+From the onset, with the introduction of smoke-removing efficient stoves, this has meant better health for women and their children.
 Because the focus goes beyond a single technological solution, the impact soon spreads and grows.
 The International Collaborative engages the people as they embrace the idea that problems can be solved through organizing for collective action.

 Something new emerges in the midst of idea generation, engineering, design, and resource planning.
 Participants soon discover the greatest impact is on themselves, as a community.
 There is a new optimistic celebration of power and the realization of the possibility of genuine life improvement.